-- Specify the functional scope of the competitive restriction, including what services, roles, industry, or competing entities the employee is restricted from performing work in or on behalf of; - > Specify the geographical limitations of the work restriction, and: - If the employee is not a medical specialist, a term of non-competition that does not exceed 365 calendar days from the date the employee separates from the employer, or - If the employee is a medical specialist, a term of non-competition that does not exceed 730 calendar days from the date the employee separates from the employer; - Are given to the employee at least 14 days before the start of employment, or if the highly compensated employee already works for the employer, at least 14 days before the start of the agreement.
+- Specify the functional scope of the competitive restriction, including what services, roles, industry, or competing entities the employee is restricted from performing work in or on behalf of; - Specify the geographical limitations of the work restriction, and: - f the employee is not a medical specialist, a term of non-competition that does not exceed 365 calendar days from the date the employee separates from the employer, or - If the employee is a medical specialist, a term of non-competition that does not exceed 730 calendar days from the date the employee separates from the employer; - Are given to the employee at least 14 days before the start of employment, or if the highly compensated employee already works for the employer, at least 14 days before the start of the agreement.

-Employers may not retaliate or threaten to retaliate against highly compensated employees who request non-compete agreements or proposed agreements in writing, nor against employees who object to agreement provisions that do not comply with the above limitations.
+Employers may not retaliate or threaten to retaliate against highly compensated employees who request information related to a workplace policy that includes exceptions to the definition of non-compete provision or proposed agreements in writing, nor against employees who object to agreement provisions that do not comply with the above limitations.